lucad54/ld-portfolio-educ3610/pages/production5.md

 {% include feature/jumbotron.html objectid="background01" %}

-{% include feature/nav-menu.html sections="Description;Links;References" %}
+{% include feature/nav-menu.html sections="Production 5 - On the Way to Video Inquiry;Links;References" %}

-## Production 5 - Refelction on Video Making
+## Production 5 - On the Way to Video Inquiry

 In class, we started by using ideation decks to begin learning about the theories, techniques, themes, and editing of filmmaking.
 This was exciting and fun, and I am keeping this with me as I move forward working on Production 5.
 For Production 5: *On the Way to Video Inquiry*, I decided to use iMovie, a program I had some familiarity with before today, but had not used or explored for quite some time.
 Returning to it was challenging but familiar, but I stayed strong as I wanted to deepen my understanding of its editing tools and reimagine it for how such software could be used in historical education in the classroom.
 To test this, I created a short but heavily edited sideshow-style documentary titled “The History of the Land We Live On”.
 As the text states, “documentary DV promotes empowered practices of critical media literacy essential for navigating an increasingly digital yet culturally divided world” (Doerr-Stevens, p.
 61).
 This experiment reveals how iMovie’s potential to make progress and allow for digital storytelling can make history more engaging, accessible, and multimodal for classes and students.